wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-changenotifications-trackchanges/includes/5-exercise-change-notifications.md

 ### Test the application

-In Visual Studio Code, select **Debug > Start debugging** to run the application.
+In Visual Studio Code, select **Run > Start debugging** to run the application.
 Visual Studio Code will build and start the application.

 Once you see the following in the **Debug Console** window...